Home » Symptoms » Cat Symptoms A-Z » Feed Intolerances

 -

 What are the most common symptoms of feed intolerance in cats?
-Common symptoms include vomiting, diarrhea, flatulence, itching, hair loss, and skin irritation.
-Weight loss and loss of appetite may also occur.
+Common symptoms include Vomiting, DiarrheaDiarrhea refers to the condition of frequent, watery bowel movements, which can be a sign of infections, digestive disorders, or other health problems., Flatulence, Itching, Hair loss, and skin irritations.
+Weight loss and loss of appetite can also occur.

 -